-Explaining the best area in Chiang Mai to stay rather simple given the layout of the city.
-Each person will have different preferences which will influence the decision but we can break it down into two section:
+Explaining the best area in Chiang Mai to stay is simple given the cities layout.
+Everone will have different preferences influencing the best place to stay but we can break it down into two sections.

 - Inside the moat